Itamar000Git/Coup_Game/README.md

   - Show player turn name, and last arrested player name.
   - Show if there is any sanction , block to bride or prevent arrest on any player.
 - Interactive interface with buttons and input fields.

-### Edge Case Testing
-- Comprehensive unit tests using `doctest` for all edge cases.
-- Handles invalid actions and states with clear error messages (`std::runtime_error`) and a clear text after.

-### Multi-Player Support
-- Supports 2 to 6 players.
-- Enforces unique player names and all game rules for any player count.

 ---